 Oil and natural gas exploration, production and related operations are subject to extensive federal and state laws, rules and regulations.
 Failure to comply with these laws, rules and regulations can result in substantial penalties.
 The regulatory burden on the oil and natural gas industry increases the cost of doing business and affects profitability.
 The Company believes that it is in compliance with currently applicable federal and state regulations related to oil and natural gas exploration and production, and that compliance with the current regulations will not have a material adverse impact on the financial position or results of operations of the Company.
 These rules and regulations are frequently amended or reinterpreted; therefore, the Company is unable to predict the future cost or impact of complying with these regulations.

 e.
 Other commitments

-See Notes 2.i, 15.a and 19.b for the amount of and discussion regarding the commitments to the Company's non-consolidated variable interest entity ("VIE").
+See Notes 2.i, 14 and 15.a for the amount of and discussion regarding the commitments to the Company's non-consolidated VIE.

 Note 13-2015 Restructuring